NavCoin Review: Introduction to NAV

 The NAV Token

 The NAV token was released in 2014, and for its initial two years, it was traded under the $0.01 mark.
 It started seeing an increase in August 2016, and by September it surpasses the $0.05 value.
-The coin price then fluctuated in between $0.025 to $0.05 for the next six months, and in April 2017 started seeing growth again.
+The coin price then fluctuated in between $0.025 to $0.05 for the next six months, and in April 2017 started seeing growth again, according to our NavCoin review.

 In September 2017 there was a massive price increase which made NAV reach an all-time high of $1.72, followed by a price correction in November when the NAV token mimicked the market trend experienced by other cryptos and reached $4.21 in mid-January 2018.